 What Is the Poland Exchange Rate for Euros/US Dollars?

-At the time of writing, one zloty is approximately €0.22 or $0.25, so it’s pretty simple to work out how much things cost.
-If you’re thinking in Euros, you can simply divide the price of something in zloty by 5, and if you’re thinking in dollars, divide by 4.
+At the time of writing, one zloty is approximately €0.23 or $0.25, so it’s pretty simple to work out how much things cost.

 I always download the XE Currency app, and it’s invaluable when travelling to Poland!
 You can download the Polish currency calculator, and then you can simply enter the amount of zloty or your own currency and it will convert the amount automatically.

-Cash in Poland
+Money in Poland

 When it comes to cash in Poland you’ll use both notes and coins.
 Notes come in denominations of 10, 20, 50, 100 and 200 zł, and coins come in denominations of 1,2,5,10,20 and 50 groszy, and 1, 2 and 5 zł.